sharlenaluyen/GLS/README.md

 ### Tidbits

-* Each GLS command is *idempotent* - it doesn't know or care about any preceding or following commands.
+* Each GLS command is *independent* - it doesn't know or care about any preceding or following commands.

 ## Status